 Are Root Canals Really That Bad?

 Dr. Travis Stork, host of The Doctors, even broadcasted his root canal procedure live to help quell viewers’ anxieties.
-As those who tuned in learned, root canals help to relieve pain, not cause it.
+As those who tuned in learned, root canals are to relieve pain, not cause it.

 Do You Need a Root Canal?